-Overall, the Company had a strong year in 2019 with record sales and underwriting performance continuing to be profitable.
+Overall, the Company had a strong year in 2020 with underwriting performance continuing to be profitable despite the challenges of the COVID-19 pandemic.

-The Company's overall underwriting performance in the financial statements was €58.9m for 2019.
-This is a decrease of €4.5m from the underwriting performance of €63.4m in 2018.
-Underwriting performance on the Italian branch book of business, which closed to new business in 2019, reduced from €12.1m to €1.5m.
-The underwriting performance for all other territories increased in 2019.
+The Company's overall underwriting performance in the financial statements was €60.8m for 2020.
+This is an increase of €1.9m from the underwriting performance of €58.9m in 2019.
+Underwriting performance on ZLAP's Italian Branch book of business, which closed to new business in 2019, increased from €1.5m to €13.5m.
+The underwriting performance for all other territories reduced in 2020 primarily due to the transfer of the ZLAP UK International Portfolio Bond ('UK IPB') book of business, which had been closed to new business since 2017.

-Investment income, based on the returns on shareholder assets and assets backing policyholder liabilities, was +€3,198m in 2019 compared with -€676m in 2018.
+Investment income, based on the returns on shareholder assets and assets backing policyholder liabilities, was €1,535m in 2020 compared with €3,198m in 2019.
 Investment income is dependent on the performance of the financial markets.
-Investment returns were positive in 2019, with equity markets growing strongly having fallen in 2018.
+Investment returns were positive over the full year 2020 with equity markets growing, albeit not as strongly as in 2019.
 Investment income on policyholder unit linked assets is closely matched by a corresponding movement in policyholder unit linked liabilities.

-There were no material changes to the Company's business profile in 2019.
+There were no material changes to the Company's business profile in 2020.